cernbox/smashbox-deployment/README.md

 ###### (8) Run setup script:
 From cmd run the following command:
-`C:\Python27\python.exe win-setup.py -v VERSION -u USERNAME -p PASSWORD -k KIBANA_ACTIVITY` Where `VERSION` is the cernbox client version you want, `USERNAME/PASSWORD` are your credentials for cernbox and `KIBANA_ACTIVITY` is variable so 'Kibana-Monitoring' can identify the data that are sent.
-It is described bellow in monitoring section.
+`C:\Python27\python.exe win-setup.py -v VERSION -u USERNAME -p PASSWORD -k KIBANA_ACTIVITY`

 <h4> LINUX-CC7 </h4>